 Receiving a screening for a sexually transmitted disease, or STD is an important step for a sexually active person to take in order to protect themselves and their partner.
 In many cases, those infected with a sexually transmitted disease may not even know because they aren’t showing symptoms.
 If left untreated, STDs can be spread to others and may even lead to infertility.
+The highly trained OBGYNs at CNY Women’s Healthcare have extensive experience diagnosing and treating STDs.
+Call (315) 446-4400 to schedule an appointment at our OBGYN office in East Syracuse today!

-When to Get Tested for an STD
+When Should You Get an STD Test?

 Getting tested for each type of STD during your annual visit is expensive and not necessary in most cases.
-Patients should speak with their doctor about their specific risk factors and lifestyle so that they can determine which tests are right for them.
+Patients should speak with their gynecologist about their specific risk factors and lifestyle so that they can determine which tests are right for them.

 It is recommended that you undergo an STD screening if: